 Santiago’s Museo Chileno De Arte PreColombino, or Museum of Pre-Columbian Art, exhibits the rich cultural history of Central and South America.
 This extensive and amazing collection presents an incredible period of human and cultural development.
 Through well constructed rooms of art, sculptures, textiles, jewelry, and various other artifacts, visitors can get a feeling for not only Chile’s rich cultural past, but that of the Americas as a whole.

-Personally, I think the museum was wonderful.
-The rooms were spacious, well lit, and the displays were organized and very well constructed.
+Personally, I think the museum is wonderful.
+The rooms are spacious, well lit, and the displays are organized and very well constructed.
 Located at Bandera 361 the museum sits centrally located in the heart of Santiago’s historical center, a block west of the Plaza de Armas.

 History of the Museum

 The museum owes its creation to Sergio Larraín García-Moreno, a Chilean avant-garde designer.
 After studying in Europe during his youth, he returned to the Americas and was awed by the landscapes, and the cultural diversity.
 He began collecting the art of the Americas, and amassed an impressive collection.